immutables/immutables.github.io/json.md

 #### Omitting empty fields

-Use Gson's configuration `GsonBuilder.serializeNulls()` to include empty optional and nullable fields.
-By default those will be omitted, this generally help to keep JSON cleaner and reduce its size if there are a lot of optional attributes.
+Use Gson's configuration `GsonBuilder.serializeNulls()` to include empty optional and nullable fields as `null`.
+By default those will be omitted, this generally helps to keep JSON clean and reduce its size if there are a lot of optional attributes.
 If you want to omit empty collection attributes in the same way as nullable fields &mdash; use `@Gson.TypeAdapters(emptyAsNulls = true)`

 ```java
 @Value.Immutable